 An SNMP table is an ordered collection of objects consisting of zero or more rows.
 Each object in a table is identified using the table index and can have a single index or multiple indices.

 A scalar variable has a single instance and is identified by .0.
 A tabular object or a columnar variable can have one or more instances and is identified by its index value.
-To identify a specific columnar variable, the row index has to be appended to the variable’s OID.
+The row index has to be appended to the variable's OID to identify a specific columnar variable.